MDanialSyed/test.github.io/_posts/1963-08-28-i-have-a-dream.md

 ## Introduction

-Without a doubt the best part about joining Wharton was the constant exposure to some of the most innovative methods being deployed at the current frontiers of economic analysis in energy and environment.
-That applied also to my very first week on the job.
-Because, for my very first project, I had opportunity to dive head-first into a challenging geospatial economics project, a field which I knew absolutely nothing about at the time.

-For this project, my principal investigator, Arthur van Benthem, was seeking to answer the question: to what extent have EU land protection policies actually contributed to the continent's greening and biodivsersity?
+Without a doubt the best part about joining Wharton was the exposure to some of the most innovative methods being deployed at the current frontiers of economic analysis in energy and environment.
+That applied also to my first week in the Business Economics and Public Policy department.
+Because, for my very first project, I had the pportunity to dive head-first into a challenging geospatial economics project.
+For this project, my principal investigator, Arthur van Benthem, was seeking to answer the question: to what extent have EU land protection policies actually contributed to the continent's greening and biodiversity?

+Although I had previously worked with geospatial data, namely through my application of Convolutional Neural Networks to satellite images for poverty prediction  in Malawi, I ran into several fun challenges in this project simply because of the scale and richness of data involved.
+And when I say scale, I mean constructing datasets to the tune of ~100 million data points in total.
+This required building up my technical skills in big data analytics and setting up effective workflows for handling large datasets through automation, lots of it.
+Because of the highly granular of geospatial data, I think this post will provide an inside scoop to anyone looking to get started with geospatial analysis and help save time by avoiding some of the pitfalls I ran into.

+## Project Overview

-The issue of land protection in the face of rapid deforestation and urban sprawl has been a long-standing one, gaining further traction at COP15, with Europe pledging to protect 30% of its land by 2030.
+The issue of land protection in the face of rapid deforestation and urban sprawl has been a long-standing one, gaining further traction at COP15 with Europe pledging to protect 30% of its land by 2030.
 An even more recent extension of this was the groundbreaking Kunming-Montreal Global Biodiversity Framework.
 This pact, signed with a collective sense of urgency by nations around the globe, aims to protect a full 30 percent of our planet's land and water by 2030.
-It's a bold move to curb the alarming rate at which we're losing diverse species.
+It's a bold move to curb the alarming rate at which we're losing forest cover and diverse species.
 Europe, not one to lag behind, had by then already safeguarded 26 percent of its landscapes and waterways.

-## Project Overview

-To really assess the effectiveness of Europe's circa 26% protected land in bolstering the region's nature reserves, we needed highly granular datasets for analysis that would:
+To quantitatively assess the effectiveness of Europe's circa 26% protected land in bolstering the region's nature reserves, we needed highly granular datasets for analysis that would:

 1) Tell us the land protection status of a given chunk of land.
 1) Measure the green-ing of that land overtime.